 No Sundance Square guide would be complete without showcasing the entertainment.
 Movie theaters, live performance, clubs, nightlife and art – it’s all here.
 And don’t forget the plaza, which is considered a 55,000-square-foot living room.
-In the plaza, everyone enjoys events such as Main Street Fort Worth Arts Festival, yoga and Zumba in the plaza.
+In the plaza, enjoy events such as Main Street Fort Worth Arts Festival, yoga and Zumba in the plaza.

 Bass Performance Hall, a large venue in the district, hosts Fort Worth Symphony Orchestra, Fort Worth Opera Festival, Texas Ballet Theater and concerts.
-The venue also welcomes visitors to enjoy world-renown Broadway shows and major headliners.
+The venue also welcomes visitors to watch world-renown Broadway shows and major headliners.

-For more intimate shows, head to Circle Theater.
+For intimate shows, head to Circle Theater.
 This venue showcases the best in live productions with performances such as Our Town and Clever Little Lies.
 Other spots entertainment at Sundance Square include Hyena’s Comedy Club, Scat Jazz Lounge and Flying Saucer.